d2r2/go-max7219/README.md

 ## Quick Start

-To output a single char to LED matrix by specifing ascii code use OutputAsciiCode call:
+To output a single letter to LED matrix by specifing ascii code use OutputAsciiCode call:
 ```go
 	// Output a sequence of ascii codes in a loop
 	font = max7219.FontCP437